 Why Is it Important to Choose a Pediatric Research Hospital With Access to Clinical Trials?

-Clinical research and clinical trials are the only way to develop new and better therapies for children who have cancer.
-Pediatric research studies and clinical trials find safe and effective therapies and improve ways of preventing and diagnosing cancer in children.
-Clinical trials are the reason why treatment outcomes for certain childhood cancers have improved from just a few children surviving in the 1960s to a better than 85% cure rate today, depending upon the type of cancer.
+Clinical research and clinical trials are the only way to develop new and better therapies for children with cancer.
+Pediatric research studies and clinical trials find safe and effective therapies and improve ways of preventing and diagnosing childhood diseases.
+Clinical trials are why treatment outcomes for certain childhood cancers have improved from just a few children surviving in the 1960s to a better than 85% cure rate today.

 Why is it important that medications for children are tested in children?